What am I?

 Where I grow

-I grow on the ground, and my plant is a perennial, which means if you plant one, it will come back next year and the following and so on.
+I grow on the ground, and my plant is a perennial, which means if you plant one, it will come back every year.
 Once my plant grows fruit, it will continue to do so for about five years.

 My flower needs bees to pollinate it for my fruit to grow.
 Farmers often have bee hives to ensure the flowers are pollinated.